Fairblock/fairyring/docs/fairy_core/key_concepts/functionalities/02_keyshare.md

 ## Generating Keyshares

+Currently we have an API for validator to get their part of share.
+In order to be able to get the share from API, validator are required to generate a RSA public key & private key and send us their public key.
+Once we added the public key to the API, validator will be able to send a request and the data encrypted by their private key to the API for getting their share.
+The responses from the API are encrypted using the senders public key and it can only be decrypted with the corresponding private key.
+After getting the share, every validator would need to derive the keyshare for N + 1 block using their share.
 TODO:
-@Martin kindly add the procedure for generating keyshares by validators (in Detail)
 @Bowen add any cryptographic info if required

 ---

 ## Submitting Keyshares

 After generating KeyShares for a particular block, validators can submit them to the FairyRing Chain via the `SendKeyshare` Tx in the Keyshare module.
-Currently there is no penalty for failing to submit keyshares.
+Currently, validator submitting a invalid KeyShare will be slashed, but there is no penalty for failing to submit keyshares.
 However, we plan on implementing a slashing mechanism to penalize validators for missing KeyShare submissions and/or reward validators for submitting them timely.